nickhericks/techdegree-project-6/README.md

 ### Portfolio site (built with Node.js, Express and Pug)

-A static portfolio site with a modern landing page, an about page, and several project pages.
+A static portfolio site with a modern landing page, about page, and several project pages.

 ---